mjansen4857/pathplanner/Writerside/topics/gui-Editing-Paths-and-Autos.md

 > **Note**
 >
+> The ordering of commands in these groups follows the same rules as using command groups in WPILib.
+For example, a
+> deadline group will use the first command in the list as the deadline.
+>
+{style="note"}

+> **Warning**
+>
 > You must hit enter after typing in new names to the named commands dropdown for the new name to be saved.
 >
-{style="note"}
+{style="warning"}

 ## Editor Settings